rhari008/inventoryList_Neo/target/sdk/samples/readme.txt

 (1) As a prerequisite you will need to install the SAP HANA Cloud Platform Tools for Java (Eclipse).
 For more information about installing and configuring these tools, see https://tools.hana.ondemand.com.

-(2) As a prerequisite you will have to create a server runtime environment called "Java EE 6 Web Profile".
+(2) As a prerequisite you will have to create a server runtime environment called "Java Web Tomcat 7".
-You can do so through the menu: Window->Preferences->Server->Runtime Environment->Add...->SAP->Java EE 6 Web Profile...
+You can do so through the menu: Window->Preferences->Server->Runtime Environment->Add...->SAP->Java Web Tomcat 7...
-If you imported a sample not having done the above you will have an error: "Faceted Project Problem: Target runtime Java EE 6 Web Profile is not defined".
+If you imported a sample not having done the above you will have an error: "Faceted Project Problem: Target runtime Java Web Tomcat 7 is not defined".
 You can now do as described above or simply run the sample which will guide you through the creation of the runtime: Run As->Run on Server...

 Import Steps for Eclipse projects: